 Upcoming Feast On History small group tours in Naples

-SUMMER 2019: Go off the beaten path and taste the best of Southern Italy and Sicily.
+SOLD OUT Go off the beaten path and taste the best of Southern Italy and Sicily.
 Highlights include the secluded beaches of the Cilento coast, a private lunch in the cellar of Southern Italy's largest winemaker, exploring the Phoenician outpost of Mozia, and eating “archeo-cuisine” in the Valley of the Temples.